grblHAL/core/README.md

 grblHAL has [many extensions](https://github.com/grblHAL/core/wiki) that may cause issues with some senders.
 As a workaround for these a [compile time option](https://github.com/grblHAL/core/wiki/Changes-from-grbl-1.1#workaround) has been added that disables extensions selectively.

 __IMPORTANT!__ grblHAL defaults to normally closed \(NC\) switches for inputs, if none are connected when testing it is likely that the controller will start in alarm mode.
 Temporarily short the Reset, E-Stop and Safety Door<sup>4</sup> inputs to ground or invert the corresponding inputs by setting `$14=73` to avoid that.
+Due to the internal pull up resistors on microcontroller the normally closed \(NC\) switches must be connected to GND and the coresponding input of the microcontroller.
 Please check out [this Wiki page](https://github.com/grblHAL/core/wiki/Changes-from-grbl-1.1) for additional important information.

 Windows users may try [ioSender](https://github.com/terjeio/Grbl-GCode-Sender), binary releases can be found [here](https://github.com/terjeio/Grbl-GCode-Sender/releases).